only search B.P. Lama Jyotisha

 2 = 6th from 9th

-• There is natural animosity between the call to tribal or cultural priesthood, which requires the native to communicate ritually with the spirit world full of beings who lack human bodies, versus the call to cultivate material wealth which has predominantly material properties.
+• There is natural animosity between the call to tribal or cultural priesthood, which requires the native to communicate ritually with the spirit world full of beings who lack human bodies, versus the call to cultivate financial wealth which has predominantly material properties.

 • Such is the natural animosity or permanent competition for attention and resources into which dhana and dharma are permanently juxtaposed.